 Because that’s how it works.
-Except a lot of you reading right now know from experience that’s not really how it works – even if you wouldn’t actually admit to a couple thousand people that you’re heating water on the stove because you can’t replace the water heater.
+Except a lot of you reading right now know from experience that’s not really how it works – even if you wouldn’t actually admit to a couple thousand people that you’re heating water on the stove because you can’t replace the water heater that broke due to hard water, you can find out more info here.
 Or pay the gas bill.
 That would be too embarrassing.

 Problem is 25% of homes are in some stage of the foreclosure process right now.
 1 in 5 working Americans are working part-time because they can’t find full-time work.
 The length of unemployment for those who have lost jobs is longer than since the Great Depression.
 Wages have been stagnant for the last 30 years and even the advantage of having a college degree is shrinking.
 I’m not the only one who can’t afford to replace my water heater.

 More and more people are going to have to actually deal with the discomfort of being one of “those people”.
 Which if we do it right means more and more of us are going to have the glorious opportunity to overcome with our unhealthy attitudes about money.
 OK – “glorious opportunity” is pure snark, but as a culture we really we do have a problem with money and we truly will be the better for dealing with it.
 Unfortunately, most of us won’t be able to do that until we’re forced to.
 I know.
 I’ve been there.
 It’s not pretty.